rmatzke1/csca-5028-final-project/README.md

 | Working directory    | `/<path-to-project>/applications/data-collector`                              |
 | Path to ".env" files | `/<path-to-project>/.local/.env`                                              |

-### Database
+### Docker Container

-Run this command to create a local database using the docker compose file.
+Run this command to create a container for the application:

 ```
 docker-compose -f .local/docker-compose.yml up -d
 ```

+This will create a PostgreSQL database and a Redis instance.

-After the database is created, you will need to run the **db-migration** run configuration.
+The first time you create this container, you will also need to run the **db-migration** run configuration.
 This will execute the database migration scripts which will update your local database to the latest state.

-Note that if you have previously created a database and want to start from scratch, you should delete the `.docker-data` directory.
+If you have previously created a container and want to start from scratch, you should delete both the container and the local `.docker-data` directory before building a new one.

 ### Validation